-Why NFRs are more important and critical?
+Why NFRs are more important and critical in Government SaaS?

-Let us take a simple example of "Performance Management".
-It is a horizontal application that is needed by almost all parts of any organization.
-The functional requirements of each organization and the various divisions, departments and outside agencies using the system will have overlapping commonalities as well as unique variations.
+Let us take a simple example of "Performance Management" of Government Staff.
+It is a horizontal application that is needed by almost all parts of the Government, but the functional requirements of each division, department, agency and vendor will have overlapping commonalities as well as unique variations.
 Trying to build, maintain and support a customized system for each group is costly.
 At the same time, a standard application cannot be forced on everyone.

-So how to build and deliver a common software system, while still retaining the flexibility required to configure and customize to suit different user groups, is itself a Non functional Requirement.
-Like this there are many more NFRs.
-Lets us discuss them :
+So how to build and deliver a common software system in the SaaS mode, while still retaining the flexibility required to configure and customize to suit different user groups, is itself a Non functional Requirement.
+The need for this capability is more pronounced and critical in a Government SaaS than in Private SaaS.
+A private SaaS provider can focus on a niche consumer segment with homogenous requirements.
+A Government SaaS on the contrary has to work in a diverse environment but needs to be developed, deployed and maintained within tight budgets.